ibm-cloud-docs/powervs-watsonx-toolkit/tutorials/watsonx-to-powervs-tutorial.md

    ```
 1. For the Quickstart DA, make sure to connect to {{site.data.keyword.powerSys_notm}} instance and follow the [Quickstart next steps](/docs/powervs-vpc?topic=powervs-vpc-solution-quickstart-next-steps).

    a.
 Add proxy settings in ~/.bashrc.
-As mentioned above, find the <proxy_host_or_ip_port> value in the outputs section of the deployment, and add the following entries at the end of the .bashrc file, and `source .bashrc'.
+As mentioned above, find the <proxy_host_or_ip_port> value in the outputs section of the deployment, and add the following entries at the end of the .bashrc file, and `source .bashrc`.
    ```
    export http_proxy=http://<proxy_host_or_ip_port>:3128
    export https_proxy=http://<proxy_host_or_ip_port>:3128